Course - Overview

-The importance of user experience has come into sharp focus in the last decade, due to rapid technological advancement, and the proliferation of this technology into all aspects of lives — from our homes and work spaces, to daily as well as specialised tasks, and even the mediation of our relationships and social structures.
+The importance of user experience has come into sharp focus in the last decade, due to rapid technological advancement, and the proliferation of this technology into all aspects of lives - from our homes and workspaces, to daily as well as specialized tasks, and even the mediation of our relationships and social structures.

-The program will equip students with the specialised skills to build digital products and holistic experiences based on a human-centred design methodology.
-Students will learn topics spanning the areas of digital platform design, visual design, emerging technologies, and human behaviour, among others.
+The program will equip students with the specialised skills to build digital products and holistic experiences based on a human-centered design methodology.
+Students will learn topics spanning the areas of digital platform design, visual design, emerging technologies, and human behavior, among others.

 In addition to undergoing classroom instruction, all students will get hands-on experience through projects focused on specific experience/interaction problems.
 Working in teams, they will define and execute all parts of their project, including problem definition, execution and presentation.